Dominic Smith Player Props: Nationals vs. Twins

 Dominic Smith At The Plate

-- In 16 games played this season, he has not hit a long ball.
+- He has not hit a home run in his 17 games this season.

-- Smith has driven in a run in three games this year (18.8%), including one multiple-RBI game.
+- In three games this year, Smith has picked up an RBI, with more than one RBI once.

-- In five of 16 games this year, he has scored, including multiple runs once.
+- He has scored at least one run five times this season (29.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.